Ethical difference between physician assisted death and euthanasia

 Physician Assisted Suicide is the process in which physicians make available, information or medication that makes the patient or aware of the most easily and available means for taking their lives.
 This can apply where the patient is administered at medication that aids in taking their life.
 This is also called Euthanasia where it can be passive or active.
 Life-supporting therapy is not administered to the patient during passive euthanasia, and this mainly results in death.
 Where an intervention is done by the physician with the intention of ending the patient’s life, this is regarded to as active.
 The main issue that applies in such circumstances is the patients will where he has a right to take his life which in his opinion is the best and proper thing to do.
 The doctors are used to control the means by administering drugs.

 However, if a person is suffering and in the process of dying, this can be argued as a good reason to use Physician Assisted Suicide if the patient has a mental capacity for making that choice.
 PAS is, therefore, a process that is gaining momentum and recognition among many as a way to end life in an easy way but is also receiving a lot of resistance at the same time as it poses an ethical dilemma.
 PAS presents ethical dilemmas for the medical and societal values that are tied to the process.
-This is by the process of the doctor’s involvement in ending patient’s life to the choice the patient makes in deciding to
+This is by the process of the doctor’s involvement in ending patient’s life to the choice the patient makes in deciding to end his life.

 Physician assisted suicide is used as it allows for autonomy, and dignity, avoids the fear of excruciating pain and other financial problems arise due to medical bills, and also the loss of abilities to enjoy activities that make life worth are some of the concerns.
 Many individuals fear the idea of living a miserable life than death itself.
 I think that many adopt this process as a way to have a death that is merciful.
 However, there are no laws in the U.S that allow for mercy killing.
 The physicians or nurses that are involved in the PAS have their decision mainly based on the situation that the patient is in and in most cases it is carried out to alleviate the suffering and therefore considering it as an ethical process.
 Fidelity is also another issue in which the physician is obligated to act as per his patient’s will.
 Some of the physicians prescribe for opiate drugs that can lead to near death by slowing down the rate of breathing while others stop the breathing.